Jon Gibson (Christian musician): Secular beginnings

 In 1982, at the age of 20, Gibson signed with Dick Griffey's Constellation Records (SOLAR) as a rhythm and blues artist.
 His debut came as a guest vocalist and songwriter on several songs for Bill Wolfer (the keyboardist for the Jacksons), on his Wolf album, via the Constellation label.
 The album included Michael Jackson singing background vocals on the Gibson/Wolfer collaboration "So Shy".
 Griffey circulated Gibson's demo tape, with people believing they were listening to Stevie Wonder, who Gibson sang "Ebony and Ivory" with while on tour in 1983.

 Gibson released his debut album, Standing on the One (1983), originally via Constellation (now owned by Unidisc Music).
-It included "Nation in Need" with a quasi-style rap verse, in addition to other secular tracks such as "It's True" and "I Love Her Anyway".
+It included "Nation in Need" with a quasi-style rap verse, in addition to other secular tracks such as "It's True" and "Start It All Again".
 He also produced the single, "She Told Me So" (1983) via Elektra Records, with a music video that premiered on MTV.
 However, Gibson was torn between his desire for pop stardom and his need to give testimony to his faith.
 Therefore, he entered the Christian music industry when he signed with Frontline Records after 1985.